 Mark all as read: You can now mark all as read in Mail.
 Yay.
 In a mailbox, or the combined inbox, you just tap "Edit" at the upper right, then tap "Select All" at the top left.
 Then choose "Mark" in the bottom corner and choose "Mark as read" from the pop-up menu and all your messages should be marked as read.

 Use Mail Drop on iOS: Mail Drop was introduced in Mac OS X to let you easily send large email attachments via iCloud.
 That same feature is available in the iOS Mail app, letting you attach a large file (5GB to 20GB).
 When you attach the file, you'll see a popup window with the option to use Mail Drop.
 Simples.

-3D buildings in Maps: Apple has added new 3D buildings within its Street View alternative in Maps in iOS 13, but it's limited to specific cities and locations.
-Head to San Francisco in the Maps app and tap the new binoculars icon in the app to see a Street View-like view.
+3D buildings in Maps: Apple has added new 3D buildings within its Street View alternative in Maps, but it's limited to specific cities and locations.
+Head to San Francisco or New York in the Maps app and tap the new binoculars icon in the app to see a Street View-like view.

 How to set preferred transport type in Apple Maps: If you find you only ever use Apple Maps when walking you can set the preferred transport type to be just that.
 To change it between Driving, Walking, and Public Transport go to Settings > Maps and pick the one you want.

 Us ARKit in FlyOver: A few years ago, Apple developed its own Maps app, complete with Flyover; virtual 3D versions of major cities.
 Now you can look around 3D cities just by moving your iPhone.
 Search for a major city - like London or New York - then tap the "FlyOver" option.
 Then all you need to do is move your device and look around the city.